You're viewing Apigee Edge documentation.

 <DeleteOAuthV2Info async="false" continueOnError="false" enabled="true" name="Delete-OAuth-v20-Info-1">

-enabled Determines whether a policy is enforced or not.
-If set to false, a policy is 'turned off', and not enforced (even though the policy remains attached to a Flow). true Optional
+policy is 'turned off', and not enforced (even though the policy remains attached to a

 <AccessToken> element